Southwest credit cards are among the

 The Southwest credit cards offer you two ways to earn elite status with the airline.

-With the Chase Southwest Airlines Premier credit card, you can earn up to 15,000 tier qualifying points (TQPs) towards A-List and A-List Preferred elite status.
+With the Chase Southwest Airlines Premier credit card, you can earn up to 1,500 tier qualifying points (TQPs) towards A-List status for every $10,000 you spend.
+There is no limit on the amount of TOPs you can earn.

 Credit Cards That Earn Southwest Rapid Rewards Points